 The 2018 Copenhagen Conference Host team is creating a wonderful experience for registered attendees.
 The Opening Reception and Gala Dinner will be held in historical venues while current plans for the Afternoon City Tour will include a canal cruise.

-If you are not already on our mailing list, please use our Contact page to sign up for the Copenhagen 2018 Conference email announcements.
+If you are not already on our mailing list, please contact us to sign up for the Copenhagen 2018 Conference email announcements.

 IAGR Delegates will enjoy the Opening Reception provided by the 2018 Copenhagen Host Jurisdiction in the Town Hall.

 A lovely evening is planned to welcome all attendees to Copenhagen to officially start the week's activities.